Safety Officers

 Second is health.
 Idling makes air quality worse.
 Young people like us are more likely to become ill because are lungs are still developing.

 Third is money.
-Idling wastes fuel that you have to pay for.
+Idling wastes fuel that you must pay for.
 It burns a hole in your pocket.

 Ask your parents to switch off their engine if they are waiting longer than a minute.